 We’ll be looking at the definitions and relations between:

 - Buyer, or customer: the person who files a chargeback request.
 We’ll go into the numerous reasons later.

-- Merchant: the online store or business that sold the goods or services.
-They can either accept the chargeback, or fight it through a dispute.
+- Merchants: the online store or business that sold goods or services.
+They can either accept the chargeback or fight it through a dispute if it is fraudulent.

 - Issuer: The bank connected to the buyer’s credit card.

 - Acquirer: The bank or financial institution that processes card payments for the merchant.

 - Payment Gateway: the software used to transfer transactions data from the merchant to the acquirer.

 - Credit card company: The organization that oversees the whole process.
 As we’ll see, major credit card companies have different procedures for dealing with chargebacks.

 Some retailers only measure the cost of chargebacks by looking at the admin fees.
 We went one step further and calculated how much the process is estimated to cost as a whole, including the time and effort of the IT, sales, or customer support teams.